wrightben/math/Teaching Math with good UX.md

-## Teaching Math to Students and Professionals who struggle with it with great user experience
+## Teaching Math using great user experience to Students and Professionals who struggle with it.

 Much of daily-use math is symbolic.
 Symbolic math is a language, which complicates the otherwise very simple and intuitive *actual* math from basic addition to basic Calculus.